Polyphemus: Painting and sculpture

 Paintings that include Polyphemus in the story of Acis and Galatea can be grouped according to their themes.
 Most notably the story takes place within a pastoral landscape in which the figures are almost incidental.
 This is particularly so in Nicolas Poussin's 1649 "Landscape with Polyphemus" (see gallery below) in which the lovers play a minor part in the foreground.
 To the right, Polyphemus merges with a distant mountain top on which he plays his pipes.
 In an earlier painting by Poussin from 1630 (now housed at the Dublin National Gallery) the couple are among several embracing figures in the foreground, shielded from view of Polyphemus, who is playing his flute higher up the slope.
 Another variation on the theme was painted by Pietro Dandini during this period.

 An earlier fresco by Giulio Romano from 1528 seats Polyphemus against a rocky foreground with a lyre in his raised right hand.
 The lovers can just be viewed through a gap in the rock that gives onto the sea at the lower right.
-(1681) represents a seated Polyphemus in his sculpture, except that in his version it is pipes that the giant holds in his lowered hand.
+Corneille Van Clève (1681) represents a seated Polyphemus in his sculpture, except that in his version it is pipes that the giant holds in his lowered hand.
 Otherwise he has a massive club held across his body and turns to the left to look over his shoulder.

 Other paintings take up the Theocritan theme of the pair divided by the elements with which they are identified, land and water.
 There are a series of paintings, often titled "The Triumph of Galatea", in which the nymph is carried through the sea by her Nereid sisters, while a minor figure of Polyphemus serenades her from the land.
 Typical examples of this were painted by François Perrier, Giovanni Lanfranco and Jean-Baptiste van Loo.